Skip to content

 }

-AttestationClientfrom a Ktor client. - Perform the fully integrated attestation flow iff key constraints are defined in the challenge consisting of the following steps:
+2. Perform the fully integrated attestation flow iff key constraints are defined in the challenge consisting of the following steps:

-- Fetches the challenge from
+1. Fetches the challenge from ENDPOINT_CHALLENGE

-- The kind of error tells you what went wrong.
-An
+4. The kind of error tells you what went wrong.
+An AttestationResponse.Failure may also contain a string explaining further details.

 This really is it!
 If you've made it this far, you have successfully issued certificates to mobile clients that fulfil your policy.
+The AttestationClient doesn't even come with any configuration options.

 Beyond the Basics

 The step-by-step guide above illustrates the intended ways of using Warden Supreme, bolting down as many moving parts as possible.
 Reality, though, is a complex beast and sometimes a little more control is needed.
 In particular, logging is often not only desirable, but essential.
 Hence, the verifier allows for hooking into every possible outcome of an attestation verification.
-This also allows for customizing the explanations sent to clients.
+This also allows for customising the explanations sent to clients.

 The Supreme attestation verifier only returns an enum indicating the reason for an error, with the option to attach a custom explanatory string.
 This is by design, as it is generally undesirable to expose the internals of a back-end to clients.